LNWR Lady of the Lake class: Withdrawal

 The faster and heavier trains on the London and North Western Railway, combined with the small, economical engines that had been favoured for decades, meant a greater number of services had to be double-headed in order to keep time.
-George Whale's Precursor Class, introduced in 1904, was able to haul heavy trains on its own.
-As the Precursors were rolling out of Crewe works, so the Ladies (and other underpowered engines such as Webb's 3-cylinder compounds) were cut up for scrap.
+George Whale's Precursor Class, introduced in 1904, was able to haul heavy trains on its own, ths the Ladies and other underpowered engines such as Webb's 3-cylinder compounds were scrapped.
 Some of the Ladies' names (such as Scorpion, Tiger, Watt, and Havelock) were reused for Precursors.
 By 1907 the entire Lady of the Lake class had been scrapped.